 Types of Seam Used in Garments Manufacturing

-A seam is the combination of stitch which makes line to join two ply of fabric.
-Seam is used not only for functional purposes but also for decorative purposes.
-Types of Seam is totally depends on buyer requirements.
+A seam is the combination of the stitch which makes a line to join two plies of fabric.
+The seam is used not only for functional purposes but also for decorative purposes.
+Types of Seam is totally depended on buyer requirements.

 Types of Seam Used in Apparel Manufacturing: